Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 Note that the accuracy of the prediction is third order in time, i.e., one order better than of the Taylor Equations :eq:`forwardTaylor` and :eq:`backwardTaylor`.
 This gain in accuracy was achieved by cancellation of odd powers in time, including the first order term depending on the velocity :math:`\mathbf{v}_i(t)`.
-The velocity :math:`\mathbf{v}_i(t)` is obtained in the Verlet algorithm by substraction of the forward Taylor expansion :eq:`forwardTaylor` from the backward Taylor expansion :eq:`backwardTaylor`.
+The velocity :math:`\mathbf{v}_i(t)` is obtained in the Verlet algorithm by subtraction of the forward Taylor expansion :eq:`forwardTaylor` from the backward Taylor expansion :eq:`backwardTaylor`.
 This gives the expression:

 .. math::
-    :label: substractionTaylor
+    :label: subtractionTaylor

     \mathbf{v}_i(t)=\frac{1}{2 \delta t}[\mathbf{r}_i(t + \delta t)-\mathbf{r}_i(t - \delta t)]+O(\delta t^3),

 from which the explicit dependence of the forces has been eliminated.
-The velocity obtained by Equations :eq:`substractionTaylor` is the current value at time *t*.
+The velocity obtained by Equations :eq:`subtractionTaylor` is the current value at time *t*.
 Therefore, the velocity update in the Verlet algorithm is one step behind the position update.
 This is not a problem for propagating positions, because assuming that the forces are not dependent on the velocity, information on :math:`\mathbf{v}_i(t)` is not needed in Equation :eq:`sumTaylor`.